Gualtiero Negrini: Conducting

 Gualtiero Negrini began his studies at a very early age as a pianist and conductor under former Berlin Philharmonic conductor Fritz Zweig, and Dr. George Dawson of California State University, Long Beach.
 He conducted his first performances at the age of 13, a two-piano performance of Madama Butterfly with a small local amateur opera company.
 In his subsequent teen years, he continued conducting productions with full orchestra of Don Pasquale, Faust, and Lucia di Lammermoor.

 In the early 1990s, he co-founded the Opera Orchestra of Los Angeles, conducting critically acclaimed performances of Puccini's Turandot with Metropolitan Opera stars Ghena Dimitrova and Giuliano Ciannella.
 With the same orchestra, Negrini also conducted Verdi's Attila, and An Evening with Jerry Hadley – a gala concert featuring the Metropolitan Opera tenor Jerry Hadley.
 He would go on to conduct Los Angeles productions of Tosca, La Bohème, Madama Butterfly, and Carmen.

 In 2000, Negrini conducted and produced the popular recording, Broadway Classic, featuring the renowned musical theater soprano, Lisa Vroman.
 In 2010, he was approached to be the resident conductor of the Opera Arts Festival in Palm Desert, California, a post he held for six seasons.

-Vocal Coach
+Vocal coach

-Negrini is also an internationally respected vocal coach.
-He began with the USC Opera Workshop, after being offered a position as a repertoire coach there at the tender age of 16, and has maintained private teaching studios in Los Angeles, San Francisco and New York City.
+Negrini is an internationally respected vocal coach.
+He began with the USC Opera Workshop, after being offered a position as a repertoire coach there at the age of 16, and has maintained private teaching studios in Los Angeles, San Francisco and New York City.
 Through the years, he has coached Metropolitan Opera singers Jerry Hadley, Thomas Hampson, Suzanna Guzman, tenor Raul Hernandez, and many others.
 He also coached actress and Jazz singer Bettina Devin of the movie Rent, Franc D'Ambrosio of The Godfather Part III fame, TV and stage star Nancy Dussault, Broadway singing actresses Lisa Vroman, Aneka Noni Rose, Rachel Eskenazi-Gold, Karen Morrow, and the Tony Award-winning Dame Edna.